DanhTaiHoang/network-inference/README.rst

 Introduction
 -----------------------------
 The project was designed to develop a data-driven approach for network inference in stochastic systems.
 From configurations of variables, we want to identify the interactions between them, then make a prediction.
-We compare the performace of our method with other existing methods such as mean field approximations, maximum likelihood estimation.
+We compare the performace of our method with other existing methods such as mean field approximations, maximum likelihood stimation.

 Interactive notebook